-With the PolyCube approach [Livesu et al. 2013], there are three global directions (corresponding to axis x, y, z), and the mesh is obtained as the deformation of a grid, with no internal irregular edges.
-Because of the absence of irregular edges, PolyCube meshes may have difficulty to match CAD-like geometry, and selective padding [Cherchi et al. 2019] is generally required, with limitations similar to the ones of the grid/octree-based approach (inaccurate boundary recovery).
+With the PolyCube approach [21], there are three global directions (corresponding to axis x, y, z), and the mesh is obtained as the deformation of a grid, with no internal irregular edges.
+Because of the absence of irregular edges, PolyCube meshes may have difficulty to match CAD-like geometry, and selective padding [3] is generally required, with limitations similar to the ones of the grid/octree-based approach (inaccurate boundary recovery).

-A more generic (but less robust) approach is to first build a frame-field [Huang et al. 2011], which allows the directions to permute around singularity lines, and then to build a hexahedral mesh matching the singular frame-field [Liu et al. 2018; Lyon et al. 2016; Nieser et al. 2011].
-Frame-field based approaches are more flexible, but they rely on the correctness of the frame-field singularity graph, which is often lacking even for simple models [Liu et al. 2018; Reberol et al. 2019].
+A more generic (but less robust) approach is to first build a frame-field [11], which allows the directions to permute around singularity lines, and then to build a hexahedral mesh matching the singular frame-field [19, 23, 28].
+Frame-field based approaches are more flexible, but they rely on the correctness of the frame-field singularity graph, which is often lacking even for simple models [19, 30].